mnandarmay/mnandarmay.github.io/about.md

 permalink: /about/
 ---

 I'm a passionate data enthusiast with a background in molecular biology and biochemistry, currently pursuing a Post-Degree Diploma in Data Analytics.
 With a strong foundation in statistical analysis, machine learning, and data visualization, I enjoy exploring the intersection of life sciences and data.
-I've applied my skills to projects involving health data, predictive modeling, and bioinformatics.
+I've applied my skills to projects involving different industries, including healthcare, utilities, and retail.
 I’m always eager to learn new techniques and tools, and I aspire to leverage data to drive meaningful insights and solutions in the healthcare and biotech fields.

 ### More Information